Party discipline: Weaker party discipline

 Weak party discipline is usually more frequent in parties of notables and elite parties than in populist parties.
 The centrist Radical-Socialist Party and the right-wing parties during the French Third Republic (1871–1940) all had little to no party discipline.

 In the United States, the modern Democratic Party and Republican Party both have relatively weaker party discipline in contrast to Westminsters system.
 That is aptly illustrated by the vote on the federal Justice Against Sponsors of Terrorism Act, in which the only senator to vote against overriding President Barack Obama's veto was the retiring Democratic minority leader Harry Reid.
 This can also be seen in Republican failures to repeal Obamacare and the general power wielded by senators with a pivotal vote, such as Joe Manchin and Kyrsten Sinema during the 117th Congress.
 This looser degree of party discipline in the United States is part due to the structure of the federal presidential republic government which by design enables elected representatives to exercise an increased degree of autonomy as opposed to the Westminster system of parliamentary democracy.

 Party discipline weakened to a degree in the United Kingdom during Brexit under Theresa May with only a slim majority and intra-party divisions between hard Brexiteers and soft or anti Brexiters; and post 2019 under Boris Johnson (though Johnson has a large majority, making backbench dissent less of a difficulty).
 An independent evaluation found that MPs in the Canadian House of Commons voted the party line 99.6 percent of the time between 2015 and 2019.
 Canadian MP's also face intense pressure to toe the line when making public remarks inside and outside the legislature.

 In Italy, party discipline or group discipline as its referred to is required by the statutes of parliamentary groups.
 This group discipline has registered an oscillation from strong to weak over the years, defined as a pendulum, depending on the political phase of the government.

 In Australia the electoral conditions can result in candidates from one of the minor parties or a microparty, elected to government with extremely small vote numbers.
-Discipline in these small parties is often non-existent and results in the elected member leaving to sit as an independent.
+Discipline in these small parties is often non-existent and often results in the elected member leaving to sit as an independent.
 An example of this is Jacqui Lambie, who won election to the federal senate in 2013 with the Palmer United Party, then quit to start a microparty under her own name only four months later, winning another term after a double dissolution.
 Following an eligibility issue she was forced to resign in late 2017 due to her British citizenship.
 Australian law requires the replacement to be from the same party and so she was replaced by Steven Martin.
 Martin then refused to resign himself, which would have allowed Lambie to return.
 He was expelled from the Lambie party, sitting as an independent before joining the Tasmanian Nationals.